Lukeasargen/Show-Attend-and-Tell-Pytorch-Lightning/readme.md

     - 4.1 Image Captioning - dropout had a negative impact on metrics besides log likelihood. random sampling for an entire sequence rather than at each step had bad results
 - Guo, C., Pleiss, G., Sun, Y. & Weinberger, K. Q. (2017).
 On Calibration of Modern Neural Networks (cite arxiv:1706.04599Comment: ICML 2017) [[arXiv](https://arxiv.org/abs/1706.04599)]
     - 4.2 Extension to Multiclass Models - "The method to get an optimal temperature T for a trained model is through minimizing the negative log likelihood for a held-out validation dataset."
+- Inan, H., Khosravi, K., & Socher, R. (2017).
+Tying Word Vectors and Word Classifiers: A Loss Framework for Language Modeling [[arXiv](https://arxiv.org/abs/1611.01462)]
+    - Reusing the embedidng matrx as the output projection matrix is approximately the same as using a KL-divergence loss between y-hat prediction and y* empirical target distribution